Large Deviations Optimal Scheduling of Closed Queueing Networks: Supplementary material to Appendix : proof of Lemma

 \item \textit{Step 2b(iii).
-Asymptotics for (c).} Intuitively, term (c) is the tail probability of the duration of a cycle that terminates when the Lyapunov function hit $\rho$.
+Asymptotics for (c).} Intuitively, term (c) is the tail probability of the duration of a cycle that terminates when the Lyapunov function hit $\delta$.
 It remains to be shown that this term is negligible comparing to (b) as $T\to\infty$.

-Proceed exactly the same as in proof of Theorem 4, part b(3) in \cite{venkataramanan2013queue}, which only uses the condition (2) \yka{delete: ``and (3)''.
-There is no condition (3) any more} in Proposition \ref{prop:tight_converse}.
+Let $K\to\infty$ and apply Proposition 2 in \cite{venkataramanan2013queue} to $\fKX(\cdot)$.
 We obtain:

+We focus on the variational problem on the RHS.
+Note that any FSP that is feasible to the variational problem must satisfy: